mcnamarabrian/serverless-observability-samples/metrics/README.md

 # Deploying sample application

 A sample serverless application has been defined in (template.yml)[./template.yml].
-This application is a Python function that returns a random integer between 1 and 100.
-The random number is included in the structured log output.
+This application is a Python function that returns a JSON payload of a lottery winner and the amount won.

 The first step is to *build* the application including any dependencies.